goooooouwa/writings/_posts/career/2019-03-27-resume-2019-english.md

 #### Team contribution

-As the first offshore BA in the whole account, by working closely with our delivery team, I helped achieving:
+As the first offshore BA for the account, by working closely with our delivery team, I helped achieving:

   * First production release of Digital API
   * Success delivery of 36 APIs, ranging from Notification to Payment, from scratch